 Delve deep into Khmer history and culture with our in-depth Amazing Angkor itinerary.
 Explore the charming and lively town of Siem Reap, including its world-famous Angkor Wat temple complex, as well as lesser-known but equally-impressive temples such as Beng Mealea and Koh Ker, along with a cruise along the picturesque Tonle Sap lake.
 This luxury 4-day itinerary is the perfect way to experience Angkor in sheer luxury.This itinerary is an example.
 It’s designed to inspire you and provide you with thoughtfully curated ideas.
 You can choose to do this exact itinerary or completely personalize it.
 All trips are 100% bespoke.

 Arrive in vibrant Siem Reap, home to the magnificent temples of Angkor, and settle in to your luxury hotel.
-We recommend the ultra-luxe Amansara as a base during your stay in the city.
 To ease your way into your Angkor Wat experience, today, you’ll start by exploring the Roluos group of temples, located in a small town a short drive away from the city.
 These temples are some of the Khmer empire's earliest structures.

 Feel like Indiana Jones, exploring the magnificent temples that make up Angkor Wat.
 Your expert guide will take you to the ancient Kingdom’s most spectacular structures, and you’ll find yourself in utter awe at the intricate detailing and elaborate architecture that went into the construction of these monolithic temples, including can’t-miss stops like Ta Prohm and Bayon Thom.